joakimk/minimapper/README.md

 ### Only the most basic API

 This library only implements the most basic persistence API (mostly just CRUD).
-Any significant additions will be made into separate gems.
+Any significant additions will be made into separate gems (like [minimapper-extras](https://github.com/barsoom/minimapper-extras)).
 The reasons for this are:

 * It should have a stable API
 * It should be possible to learn all it does in a short time